InternetFreedomFoundation/archive/content/post/urgent-steps-to-be-taken-by-the-department-of-telecom-due-to-the-covid.md

 +++
-author = "Apar Gupta"
+author = 'Apar Gupta'
-categories = ["Net Neutrality", "keep us online", "Telecom", "TRAI"] date = 2020-03-18T11:36:53Z description = ""
+categories = ['Net Neutrality', 'keep us online', 'Telecom', 'TRAI'] date = 2020-03-18T11:36:53Z description = ''
 draft = false
-slug = "urgent-steps-to-be-taken-by-the-department-of-telecom-due-to-the-covid"
+slug = 'urgent-steps-to-be-taken-by-the-department-of-telecom-due-to-the-covid'
-summary = "With many workplaces putting into place work from home plans, voice and data connectivity become critical.
-To ensure that high quality bandwidth is available to all parts of India we have suggested specific steps to be taken by the Department of Telecom." tags = ["Net Neutrality", "keep us online", "Telecom", "TRAI"] title = "SOS : Three ways how the Department of Telecom can help #FlattenTheCurve #SaveTheInternet"
+summary = 'With many workplaces putting into place work from home plans, voice and data connectivity become critical.
+To ensure that high quality bandwidth is available to all parts of India we have suggested specific steps to be taken by the Department of Telecom.' tags = ['Net Neutrality', 'keep us online', 'Telecom', 'TRAI'] title = 'SOS : Three ways how the Department of Telecom can help #FlattenTheCurve #SaveTheInternet'

 +++